Introduction to Tactical Fitness and Things I Wish I Knew Earlier

 – Rob Shaul

-Does that mean I’m never going to do another GoRuck or other event?
+Does that mean I’m never going to do another GoRuck or Tough Mudder, or some other event?
 Not at all.
-I still get a lot out of the social interaction and team building components.
+I still get a lot out of the social interaction and team building components

 All of that said, if you want to do one of these things, then your training will change a little bit.
 If you think of your year-round programming as your baseline, then one of these events becomes a focal point.
 You will shift your programming to prepare for one of these events directly.
 That might mean spending more time under a ruck or doing more climbing work, or other elements that help you prepare.